Roman Road Research & Excavations

 The Roman Road from Winchester to London has been surveyed as far as the Hogs Back near Farnham.
 Far more field boundaries parallel and right angle to this road than chance indicate the remains of a Roman field system.
 In Italy, southern France, and north Africa if the estates were large a grid of estate roads were provided.
 Such a grid has been found from Four Marks to near Winchester.
 Three of these estate roads have been surveyed, and excavations occurring on them, see map of these.
 A GPS survey is planned to determine how accurately two parallel surveyed roads were laid out.

-Reports and publications are available.
+Reports and publications are available - see the booking form.

 Email us